top of page

 Assateague 101: More Than Just a Beach

-Most people have heard of Assateague because of its wild horses or the book Misty of Chincoteague, but what many don’t realize is that this island is split between two states and managed by three different agencies—each with a different purpose:
+Most people have heard of Assateague because of its wild horses or the beloved book Misty of Chincoteague, but what many don’t realize is that this island is split between two states—Maryland and Virginia—and managed by three different agencies, each with its own specific purpose.
+The Maryland side is home to Assateague Island National Seashore and Assateague State Park, where visitors can explore beaches and hike through maritime forests.
+On the Virginia side, the Chincoteague National Wildlife Refuge focuses on preserving the island’s critical wildlife habitats, especially for migratory birds.

 I could go full ranger mode and break down every management technique, but I’ll save that for the truly curious!
 Just know that no two visits to Assateague are ever the same—because this island is always shifting, always changing, shaped by the tides, the storms, and the resilient creatures that call it home.